rsksmart/RSKIPs/IPs/RSKIP_tbd.md

 |**Complexity** |2|
 |**Status**     |Draft|

 ## Abstract

 The Powpeg composition changes from time to time for different reasons, mainly members joining or leaving and/or POWHSM upgrades that require onboarding.
 The Powpeg Bitcoin address also changes when the redeemscript is upgraded, for instance when the ERP redeemscript was added.

-Everytime this happens, the Bridge undergoes a process that is irreversible, after a certain amount of blocks, the new Powpeg composition will receive all the funds and become responsible for its safety.
+Everytime this happens, the Bridge undergoes a process that is irreversible: after a certain amount of blocks, the new Powpeg composition will receive all the funds and become responsible for its safety.
 If the newly elected Powpeg were to be unable to securely store the funds, the users could have their funds at risk.

-This RSKIP proposes a new process that will happen before the new Powpeg takes over, and could imply reverting the Powpeg election if the new Powpeg is considered not safe.
+This RSKIP proposes a new process that will happen before the elected Powpeg is actually committed, and could imply discarding it and stopping the change process if it is considered not safe.

 ## Motivation